LokeCarlsson/blog/README.md

 $ npm run generate
 ```

+## Setup

+1. [Register](https://app.storyblok.com/#!/signup) at Storyblok for free.
+2. Create a new DEMO Space and exchange the preview token with your own in the file nuxt.config.js.

-For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).
+For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js) and for the whole Setup you can have a look at [our step by step Guide](https://www.storyblok.com/tp/nuxt-js-multilanguage-website-tutorial)

-## Edit content

-Access `yourwebsite.com/admin`, e.g. `localhost:3000/admin`.

-## Manage dynamic routes

-When you use Netlify CMS' `folder` type, you actually create dynamic routes.
-For example, when creating a blog,
-you render different content files with the same template.
-And for the blog to know which content to render,
-it looks at the url and gets the specific content file.
-That's a dynamic route.

-So If you create a `folder` type with Netlify CMS, add the folder as glob to the `dynamicRoutes` variable
-in the `nuxt.config.js`.